 These are employees who hold jobs of limited duration arising out of special projects, seasonal needs, abnormal workloads or emergencies.
 An employee cannot change from temporary status unless specifically informed of such a change in writing.
-Temporary employees are not eligible for any employer-sponsored benefits.
+Temporary employees are not eligible for employer-sponsored benefits unless required by law.